 An iPad or tablet

-Have a couple shows your baby likes stored on a tablet (Baby Einstein, Mickey Mouse Clubhouse, etc.).
+Have a couple shows your baby likes downloaded and stored on a tablet (Baby Einstein, Mickey Mouse Clubhouse, etc.).
 The older your child gets, the more beneficial this will become.
+As with the snacks, I am also less strict with screen time when we are traveling.

 A comfort item from home